allanhortle/melbourneevangelicalchurch.com.au/events/index.markdown

 ---

-## Something Bigger
-_Thursday Aug 28, 7pm.
-26 Southgate Ave Southbank_

-Matt Chandler will be coming to Melbourne in August, inviting everyone to consider "Something Bigger".
-Tickets available at [somethingbigger.co](somethingbigger.co)
+## Men's / Women's Events
+_Sunday Sep 14_

+In 2 weeks time, Andrew Larid (from the the City Bible Forum) will be coming to speak at our men's training on integrating faith and work.
+And our women's group will be having a crafternoon tea.
+Both events will be before church.

 ---

-## T2 Women’s Conference
-_Saturday August 30.
-Holy Trinity Doncaster_

-Our women's group (Sophia) and the women of Grace Christian Community are organising our very first women's conference!
-A chance to hear great talks from women to women, and enjoy great fellowship.
-Talk to Bek for more info.

----

-## A Spirited Debate
+## An Ethical Debate
 _Friday Sep 19 7:00pm.
-Latham Theatre (Melbourne Uni)_
+Latham Theater (Melbourne Uni)_

-To continue a discussion from our series on people’s objections to Christianity, John will be debating James Fodor (president of the Melb Uni secular society) on the famous Dostoyevsky quote “if God does not exist, everything is permitted”.
+To continue a discussion from our series on people’s objections to Christianity, John will be debating James Fodor (president of the Melbourne Uni secular society) on the famous Dostoevsky quote "if God does not exist, everything is permitted".

 ---

+## Connect Training Conference
+_Sep 27-28, Lady Northcote Bacchus March_

+Come to a weekend camp for young adults with edifying talks on Song of Songs (by Nello Barbieri), and get equipped with strand groups on reading the Bible, biblical theology, systematic theology, ethics, or gospel centered relationships.
+Register at [www.connect-ministry.org/events/ctc/registration](www.connect-ministry.org/events/ctc/registration)